FAQ about nodes and node pools

 Note

 When you update a node pool, the maximum number of file handles modified by using the CLI may be overwritten.
-We recommend that you use the User Data parameter to set the upper limit.
+For more information about how to configure node pools, see Modify a node pool.

 Modify the maximum number of system-level file handles for a node